Amadéus Leopold: Early life and education

-Leopold began his studies in New York at age 13 with Itzhak Perlman through The Perlman Music Program.
-At 14, he recorded a recital disc titled Haze for Universal Music Korea, featuring works for violin and piano by Arvo Pärt, Leoš Janáček, and Francis Poulenc.
-He attended Professional Children's School in Manhattan and continued his studies with Itzhak Perlman at The Juilliard School until 2009.
-As first-prize winner at the 49th Annual Young Concert Artists International Auditions, he made his New York recital debut at Zankel Hall in October 2009.
+Leopold began his studies with Itzhak Perlman at age 13 through The Perlman Music Program in Shelter Island.
+At 15, he recorded his first conceptual recital project HAZE, which featured works by Arvo Pärt, Leoš Janáček, and Francis Poulenc and was released by Universal Music Korea in 2005.
+Leopold moved to New York City at age 16 to begin full-time studies with Perlman at The Juilliard School.
+He attended Professional Children's School in Manhattan and continued his studies with Perlman at Juilliard until 2009.